procrastinando/HomeAssistant/README.md

       name: "Room Humidity"
 ```

-Using an DHT11 sensor and an ESP01, using a 0.75 lambda to calibrate the temperature:
+Using an DHT11 sensor and an ESP01, using a 0.75 lambda to calibrate the temperature.

 <img width="400" src="https://raw.githubusercontent.com/procrastinando/HomeAssistant/main/room2.jpg">
 ```
 sensor: